 Finally, to use the script, simply edit the projects launch configuration for the 'Reset Script' entry, browse to the appropriate 'RAMReset.scp' script.
-For information about launch configurations please see the section Launch Configuration Files [21]

 Note: When executing code from RAM, the projects Vector table will also be located at the start of the RAM block.
 Cortex M MCUs can locate their vector table using an internal register called VTOR (the vector table offset register).
 Typically this register will be set automatically by a projects startup or init code.
 However, if execution fails when an interrupt occurs, check that this register is set the correct value.